Ahmed3bdallah1/todo_app/README.md

 ⚫ Accesses to network :using the connectivity package for the login

-⚫ Navigation : Enables effortless song navigation, allowing users to effortlessly move between the screens using generated routes (next and previous)
+⚫ Navigation : Enables effortless navigation, allowing users to effortlessly move between the screens using generated routes (next and previous)

 ⚫ Accesses Local Storage:using the Sqflite package to access the local storage